ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 == Development Lifecycle and Deployment
 We talked about our fundamental System components and modules.
-Now we will briefly talk about the development lifecycle of the systemd and its deployment methods.
+Now we will briefly talk about the development lifecycle of the system and its deployment methods.

 The code of our application exists in a git repository at https://github.com/ThanosApostolou/thapo-ska.
 There are 3 fundamental branches.
-New code are directly pushed into `main` branch or merged by some other feature branch into `main` branch.
+New code is directly pushed into `main` branch or merged by some other feature branch into `main` branch.
 When changes of multiple commits have been tested enough locally, then the `main` branch is merged into `dev` branch.
 After multiple merges in `dev` branch, when we are ready for a release we merge `dev`